malsch/occupationCoding/README.md

 ## 5:  5                          Abschleifer 24222,21212
 ```

 This was easy.
 Schierholz (2019, pp. 206-208) suggests an alternative method, which yields far better results.
-His technique relies on training data from various surveys (Antoni et al., 2010; Rohrbach-Schmidt and Hall, 2013; Lange et al., 2017; Hoffmann et al., 2018; Trappmann et al. 2010) that are provided as part of this package.
+His technique relies on anonymized training data from various surveys (Antoni et al., 2010; Rohrbach-Schmidt and Hall, 2013; Lange et al., 2017; Hoffmann et al., 2018; Trappmann et al. 2010), which are provided as part of this package.

 Training the model (results are actually even better when we use two models) will take several minutes ...
 ``` r